 To do this Follow these steps Edit element properties (attributes) Right-click on a map item, and from the menu that appears, click Element Properties .
 Shift focus to a specific folder path Right-click on a map item, and from the menu that appears, click Scope to This .
 The selected map item will become the highest level in the displayed folder hierarchy.
-The selected focus will be saved to the Manage Locations list, available by tapping the Manage Locations icon () in the Map Editor toolbar.
-To shift focus back to the root map, click the Go to Map Root icon (🏠) in the Map Editor toolbar.
-Insert a quick outline for a topic Right-click on a map item, and from the menu that appears, click Append , Insert, or Insert (Before) > Quick Outline .
+The selected focus will be saved to the Manage Locations list, available by tapping the Manage Locations icon ( ) in the Map Editor toolbar.

-To do this Follow these steps See Quick Outlines on page 125 for more information.
+To do this Follow these steps To shift focus back to the root map, click the Go to Map Root icon ( Insert a quick outline for a topic Right-click on a map item, and from the menu that appears, click Append , Insert, or Insert (Before) &gt; Quick Outline .
+See Quick Outlines on page 126 for more information.
 Insert a key definition Right-click on the map item for which you want to enter the key definition.
-In the menu that appears, select Append , Insert, or Insert (Before) > Key Definition .
-Insert a key definition with keyword content Right-click on the map item for which you want to enter the key definition with keyword content.
-In the menu that appears, select Append, Insert, or Insert (Before) > Key Definition with Keyword .
+In the menu that appears, select Append , Insert, or Insert (Before) &gt; Key Definition .
+Insert a key definition with variable text Right-click on the map item for which you want to enter the key definition with keyword content.
+In the menu that appears, select Append, Insert, or Insert (Before) &gt; Variable Text .
 Refresh a single map reference Right-click on the map reference you want to refresh.
 In the menu that appears, select Update > Refresh Self .
 Refresh a map reference and all of its descendants Right-click on the map reference you want to refresh.
-In the menu that appears, select Update > Refresh Self and Descendants .
-Change map sequence or structure Right-click on a reference or heading and select from Move > Move Item Up, Move Item Down, Promote Item, Demote Item, or Delete Item Find cross references or conrefs to a topic Right-click on a topic, and from the menu that appears, click Find > Find References to Topic Find key references Right-click on the key definition, and from the menu that appears, click Find > Find References to Keys
+In the menu that appears, select Update &gt; Refresh Self and Descendants .
+Change map sequence or structure Right-click on a reference or heading and select from Move > Move Item Up, Move Item Down, Promote Item, Demote Item, or Delete Item Find cross references or conrefs to a topic Right-click on a topic, and from the menu that appears, click Find &gt; Find References to Topic Find key references Right-click on the key definition, and from the menu that appears, click Find &gt; Find References to Keys